OctopusDeploy/blog/blog/2019-12/build-a-real-world-docker-cicd-pipeline/index.md

 If we wanted to, we could add the automatic deployment of that release to development directly from the build definition.

 ## Conclusion

-This post walked you through how to create a CI/CD pipeline for Docker container images using TeamCity and Octopus Deploy.
-In the next article, I’ll expand on this concept by automating a deployment of OctoPetShop to Kubernetes.
+This post showed it's possible to create a complete CI/CD pipeline for a real-world application using Docker containers.
+It covered how to automate a docker build pipeline with JetBrains TeamCity and how to configure docker continous delivery with Octopus Deploy.